 Now, the real stuff: I did a business exercise recently where I had to ask my friends what they thought my three best qualities are.
 The word "tenacious" came up many times (probably because I debate and write about politics frequently).
 So did: honest, direct, intelligent, brave, dedicated and compassionate.
 These things are all true.
 I think things through and I say what I mean.
 I throw myself into all of my projects and I don't give up.
-And I care very deeply about my family, my friends, and my communities, and am committed to seeing them happy and successful.
-If you must know, I'm an Aquarius with a Pisces rising and an INFJ.
+And I care very deeply about my family, my friends, my clients, and my communities, and am committed to seeing them happy and successful.

 My family is what brought me to own this business.
 I struggled immensely with the idea of joining a regular law firm and working 60-80 hours a week so that I could enjoy one day a week with my family and maybe two weeks per year, all while putting up with office politics that probably worked against me as a woman and mother.
 I mean, I could have paid off my student loans faster if I went that route, but it just wasn't for me.
 So I decided to start my own firm, and it was a very exciting time for me.

 I started with Estate Planning, which was personal for me--my mother died when I was a little girl, and without a plan in place.
 I knew that bad things happen to good people, and that I needed to plan for the care of my kids and my assets if something happened to me.
 I brought that personal knowledge into my practice to build comprehensive, personalized plans for my clients.
 I worried about all of the details and the what-ifs so that they didn't have to do so.